Setting up your Arduino Board Model and Connection

 Selecting the Board Model

-Use the Visual Micro "Micro Boards" toolbar for that purpose.
+Use the Visual Micro "Micro Boards" toolbar to select your board.

 If the Visual Micro toolbar is missing, then you